Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 We now prove Proposition~\ref{prop:approximate_pivot}, which guarantees the convergence of the approximate pivot chain and gives an explicit formula for its unique stationary distribution.

-\begin{prop} Fix a network $\G=(V,A)$ and {a} $k$-chain motif $F=([k], A_{F})$.
+\begin{prop} Fix a network $\G=(V,A)$ and {a} $k$-chain motif {$F = ([k], A_{F})$}.
 Let $(\x_{t})_{t\ge 0}$ denote a sequence of homomorphisms $\x_{t}:F\rightarrow \G$ that we generate using the approximate pivot chain (in which we use Algorithm~\ref{alg:pivot} with $\mathtt{AcceptProb}=\mathtt{Approximate}$).
 Suppose that \begin{description}[leftmargin=0.7cm, topsep=0.2pt, itemsep=0.1cm] \item{\textup{(a)}} The weight matrix $A$ is bidirectional (i.e., $A({x,y})>0$ implies that $A({y,x})>0$ for all ${x,y} \in V$) and that the undirected and unweighted graph $(V, \one(A>0))$ is connected and non-bipartite. \end{description} It then follows that $(\x_{t})_{t\ge 0}$ is an irreducible and aperiodic Markov chain with the unique stationary distribution $\hat{\pi}_{F\rightarrow \G}$ that we defined in \eqref{eq:approx_pivot_statioanary_dist}. \end{prop}

 \begin{proof} We follow the proof of~\cite[Thm.
-5.8]{lyu2019sampling}.
+5.8]{lyu2023sampling}.
 Let $P: V^{2} \rightarrow [0,1]$ be a matrix with entries

 The matrix $P$ is the transition matrix of the standard random walk on the network $\G$.
-By hypothesis (a), $P$ is irreducible and aperiodic. {Using a result in~\cite[Ch.
-9]{levin2017markov}, wee know that it} has the unique stationary distribution
+By hypothesis (a), $P$ is irreducible and aperiodic.
+Using a result in~\cite[Ch.
+9]{levin2017markov}, it has the unique stationary distribution